idaholab/moose/modules/doc/content/getting_started/examples_and_tutorials/tutorial01_app_development/step02_input_file.md

 Now, the terminal output should be the following:

 !listing! language=git
+On branch main
+Your branch is up to date with 'origin/main'.

 Changes to be committed:
-  (use "git reset HEAD <file>..." to unstage)
+  (use "git restore --staged <file>..." to unstage)
 	new file:   problems/pressure_diffusion.i
 !listing-end!